AnoukSmet/Casa-Pedra-Nobre/bugs.md

 ### Email verification link not working
 Emails that are sent to the user in order to verify their accounts was not working.
 After various research I noticed I didn't load the {% load account %} tag in email_confirm.html.
-When I added this, the issue was resolved and the user can now easily verify it's account.
+When I added this, the issue was resolved and the user can now easily verify its account.

 Conclusion: bug has been resolved and email verification is now working properly.